 I would split it in two. the first one for the Past (and then you could get rid of the annoying "Past" at the beginning of every sub-heading!!), ending at the end of the 1960's.
 Then the second one would take the title from one of your sub-headings - The Fall of American folk Music - Where will it be tomorrow?", covering in the 1970's and how it has stayed in the doldrums since, in spite of the slight resurgence of the 1980's, and speculating about the future.

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my Hub What is the purpose of today's Technology in life? (must be signed in to view).
-What can I do to...
+Will you please give feedback on my Hub A Lovely Cup of Tea - Poem, Art and Bone China.
+What can I do to improve?
+Thanks!

-by prof m v lakshmi devi2 months ago
+by prof m v lakshmi devi3 months ago

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
 Will you please give feedback on my Hub Expectations from a Wife (must be signed in to view).
 What can I do to improve?
 Thanks!